-A U.S. corporation may have other filing obligations, depending on its particular business and assets.
-For example, a corporation with employees would need to comply with employment tax filing obligations (including filing IRS Forms 941 and 943), while a corporation that owned certain foreign corporations may need to file IRS Form 5471 (relating to controlled foreign corporations (CFCs)) or IRS Form 8621 (relating to passive foreign investment companies (PFIC)).
-As part of tax reform, Congress modified the constructive ownership rules for determining CFC status in a way that significantly increases the number of foreign corporations that are CFCs and the number of U.S. shareholders required to file Form 5471.
-That is, if two subsidiaries, U.S. and foreign, are commonly owned by a foreign parent, the parent's ownership of the foreign subsidiary's stock generally will be attributed to the U.S. subsidiary.
-As a result, the foreign subsidiary is treated as a CFC even though, in fact, it is a brother-sister company to the U.S. entity.
-Recently issued IRS guidance generally reduces the potential filing obligations to only U.S. shareholders that hold a direct or indirect interest of 10 percent of the vote or value of the foreign corporation (e.g., IRS Form 5471) in circumstances where a foreign corporation is only a CFC under the circumstances described above (commonly referred to as "downward attribution").
+A US corporation may have other filing obligations, depending on its particular business and assets.
+For example, a corporation with employees would need to comply with employment tax filing obligations (including filing IRS Forms 941 and 943), while a corporation that owned certain foreign corporations may need to file IRS Form 5471 (relating to controlled foreign corporations (CFCs)) or IRS Form 8621 (relating to passive foreign investment companies (PFICs).
+The constructive ownership rules for determining CFC status sweep in a large number of foreign corporations that as CFCs and require many US shareholders to file Form 5471.
+That is, if two subsidiaries, US and foreign, are commonly owned by a foreign parent, the parent's ownership of the foreign subsidiary's stock generally will be attributed to the US subsidiary.
+As a result, the foreign subsidiary is treated as a CFC even though, in fact, it is a brother-sister company to the US entity, IRS guidance generally limits the potential filing obligations to only US shareholders that hold a direct or indirect interest of 10 percent of the vote or value of the foreign corporation (e.g., IRS Form 5471) in circumstances where a foreign corporation is only a CFC under the circumstances described above (commonly referred to as "downward attribution").
 In spite of this guidance, the analysis can become complicated.
-A U.S. corporation also may be required to file income tax returns with one or more U.S. states and certain municipalities.
+A US corporation also may be required to file income tax returns with one or more US states and certain municipalities.